UK flag with AI imagery over the top

 Preparing for the future

-The promise of AI is huge, and the Prime Minister’s ambition to use the technology to boost growth could pave the way for incredible innovation.
+The promise of AI is immense, and the ambition to harness the technology to drive growth could pave the way for incredible innovation.
 But AI adoption must be accompanied by accountability.
-And, as technology evolves, so must the legal frameworks designed to protect people from its unintended consequences.
+And, as technology evolves, so too must the legal frameworks designed to protect people from its unintended consequences.

 At the same time, organisations using AI must take proactive steps to mitigate risks.
 This includes conducting thorough audits, ensuring transparency in how AI decisions are made, and implementing robust safeguards against bias.
 Without these measures, the push to adopt AI could backfire, exposing businesses to reputational damage and legal action.